Four-manifolds, geometries and knots: Some remarks on the homeomorphism types

 \section{Some remarks on the homeomorphism types}

-In this brief section we shall assume that $M$ is orientable and that $\pi\cong F\rtimes_\theta Z$.
+In this brief section we shall assume that $M$ is orientable (except in the final sentence) and that $\pi\cong F\rtimes_\theta\mathbb{Z}$.
 In contrast to the situation for the other geometries, the Whitehead groups of fundamental groups of $\mathbb{S}^3\times\mathbb{E}^1$-manifolds are usually nontrivial.
 Computation of $Wh(\pi)$ is difficult as the $Nil$ groups occuring in the Waldhausen exact sequence relating $Wh(\pi)$ to the algebraic $K$-theory of $F$ seem intractable.

 We can however compute the relevant surgery obstruction groups modulo 2-torsion and show that the structure sets are usually infinite.
-There is a Mayer-Vietoris sequence $L_5^s(F)\to L_5^s(\pi)\to L_4^u(F)\to L_4^s(F)$, where the superscript $u$ signifies that the torsion must lie in a certain subgroup of $Wh(F)$ [Ca73].
+There is a Mayer-Vietoris sequence $L_5^s(F)\to L_5^s(\pi)\to L_4^u(F)\to L_4^s(F)$, where the superscript $u$ signifies that the torsion must lie in a certain subgroup of $Wh(F)$ \cite{[Ca73]}.
 The right hand map is (essentially) $\theta_*-1$.
-Now $L_5^s(F)$ is a finite 2-group and $L_4^u(F)\sim L_4^s(F)\sim Z^R$ {\it mod\/} 2-torsion, where $R$ is the set of irreducible real representations of $F$ (see Chapter 13A of [Wl]).
+Now $L_5^s(F)$ is a finite 2-group and $L_4^u(F)\sim L_4^s(F)\sim\mathbb{Z}^R$ {\it mod\/} 2-torsion, where $R$ is the set of irreducible real representations of $F$ (see \cite[Chapter 13A]{[Wl]}).
 The latter correspond to the conjugacy classes of $F$, up to inversion.
-(See \S12.4 of [Se].)
-In particular, if $\pi\cong F\times Z$ then $L_5^s(\pi)\sim Z^R$ {\it mod\/} 2-torsion, and so has rank at least 2 if $F\not=1$.
-As $[\Sigma M,G/TOP]\cong Z$ {\it mod\/} 2-torsion and the group of self homotopy equivalences of such a manifold is finite, by Theorem 11.3, there are infinitely many distinct topological 4-manifolds simple homotopy equivalent to $M$.
-For instance, as $Wh(Z\oplus(Z/2Z))=0$ [Kw86] and $L_5 (Z\oplus(Z/2Z),+)\cong Z^2 $, by Theorem 13A.8 of [Wl], the set $S_{TOP} (RP^3 \times S^1 )$ is infinite.
-Although all of the manifolds in this homotopy type are doubly covered by $S^3 \times S^1$ only $RP^3 \times S^1 $ is itself geometric.
-Similar estimates hold for the other manifolds covered by $S^3\times R$ (if $\pi\not= Z$).
+(See \cite[\S12.4]{[Se]}.)
+In particular, if $\pi\cong F\times\mathbb{Z}$ then $L_5^s(\pi)\sim\mathbb{Z}^R$ {\it mod\/} 2-torsion, and so has rank at least 2 if $F\not=1$.
+As $[\Sigma M,G/TOP]\cong\mathbb{Z}$ {\it mod\/} 2-torsion and the group of self homotopy equivalences of such a manifold is finite, by Theorem 11.2, there are infinitely many distinct topological 4-manifolds simple homotopy equivalent to $M$.